Sidrón Cave: Archaeogenetics

-Ancient Neanderthal mtDNA was partially sequenced in HVR region for three distinct Neanderthals from El Sidrón cave (441, 1253, and 1351c).
+Ancient Neanderthal mtDNA was partially sequenced in the HVR region for three distinct Neanderthals from El Sidrón cave (441, 1253, and 1351c).
 Researchers also sequenced the partial nuclear genomes from several individuals from the cave.
 1253 and 1351c have the same mutations at position A-911, G-977 in exon 7 of FOXP2 gene, known as the "language gene", as found in present-day humans.

 In 2017, researchers successfully sequenced DNA from soil samples taken from Stratum III at El Sidrón.
 They were able to identify Neanderthal mtDNA sequences; the results suggested that the sequenced mtDNA belonged to more than one individual.

 Neanderthal Y chromosome

 The first sequencing of the Neanderthal Y chromosome was successfully completed from a specimen from Sidrón Cave.
 Based on this sample, researchers estimate that Neanderthals diverged from the common human ancestor around 590,000 years ago.
 The Sidrón Cave Y chromosome had never been identified before from other fossil hominin specimens and is not found in modern humans.
 The Sidrón Cave Y chromosome coded for several minor histocompatibility antigen genes that differ from that of modern humans.